helenism/helenism-doodles/README.md

 <hr>

 #### [Q&A Conversation Program - Python](https://github.com/helenism/helenism-doodles/blob/master/conversation-program.py)
 Making use of arguement variables and if/else statements, I wrote a python program which asks the user questions based on their previous answer and then summarises the information to the user.
+To run this program:
+1. type <code>python</code> on your command line and add a space.
+2. paste the file path, add a space and type your name.
+3. Press enter and the program will run.

+For example:
+<code>$ python conversation-program.py Helen</code>
 <hr>

 #### [Make Things Disappear and Reappear - HTML; CSS; JavaScript(JQuery)](https://github.com/helenism/helenism-doodles/blob/master/make-things-disappear.html)